-The wind energy market's dazzling growth sends a strong signal about the world electricity system's ongoing continued growth in emerging markets metamorphosis.
-The continuing fall in wind power production costs following the launch of more profitable, efficient wind turbines, even on lowwind sites (see industrial section p.
-12) means that wind power is now in headon competition with fossil fuel.
+The wind energy market's dazzling growth sends a strong signal about the world electricity system's ongoing metamorphosis.
+The continuing fall in wind power production costs folon competition with fossil fuel.
 These new prospects have created footholds in many emerging markets - in Latin America, Africa and Asia - which are set to become the industry's main growth drivers in the next decade, sparking off their own energy transitions in turn.
 Wind energy's capacity build-up is deeprooted.
-In just two decades, installed capacity across the world has already increased by a factor of 90 (graph 1), to
+In just two decades, installed capacity across the world has already increased by a factor of 90 (graph 1), to lowing the launch of more profitable, efficient wind turbines, even on lowwind sites (see industrial section p.
+12)